-Student Affairs Administrator: Frutuoso Santana, Ky 109B, 702.8420, frutuoso_santana@uchicago.edu

-BA Adviser: Dain Borges, SS 507, 702.8420 (through December 2009);

-Mauricio Tenorio, SS 506, 702.3708 (as of January 2010)

-Email: clas@uchicago.edu Web: clas.uchicago.edu
+Student Affairs Administrator: Joshua Beck, Ky 109, 702.8420, jpbeck@uchicago.edu BA Adviser: Mauricio Tenorio, SS 506, 702.3708 Email: clas@uchicago.edu Web: clas.uchicago.edu Listserve: listhost.uchicago.edu/mailman/listinfo/clas-boletin

-Listserve: listhost.uchicago.edu/mailman/listinfo/clas-boletin

 Program of Study

 Students who major in Latin American Studies gain a thorough grounding in selected aspects of Latin American history, politics, economics, or related subjects; knowledge of one or more of the social sciences as they deal with Latin American materials; and competence in Spanish or Portuguese as a tool for further work.
 The BA program in Latin American Studies can provide an appropriate background for careers in business, journalism, government, teaching, or the nonprofit sector, or for graduate studies in one of the social sciences disciplines.
 Students who are more interested in the languages and/or literatures of Latin America may wish to consider the major in Romance Languages and Literatures.
 Students in other fields of study may also complete a minor in Latin American Studies.
 Information follows the description of the major.